MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   /// Use `resultFilePath` to specify the path to the PDF file.
 The host should
   /// provide an absolute path, including file name.
 If the path
   /// points to an existing file, the file will be overwritten.
 If the path is
-  /// not valid, the page is not saved and `resultFilePath` in
+  /// not valid, the method fails with `E_INVALIDARG`.
-  /// `ICoreWebView2PrintToPdfCompletedHandler` is an empty string.
   ///
   /// The async `PrintToPdf` operation completes when the data has been written
   /// to the PDF file.
-At this time the `ICoreWebView2PrintToPdfCompletedHandler`
+At this time the
-  /// is invoked.
+  /// `ICoreWebView2StagingPrintToPdfCompletedHandler` is invoked.
+Only one
+  /// `PrintToPdf` operation can be in progress at a time.
   ///
   /// \snippet FileComponent.cpp PrintToPdf
   HRESULT PrintToPdf(